Legalisation, Notarisation and Authentication of Documents

 This process can be frustrating and time consuming - it could take weeks.
 Dux advises using an authentication agency to handle these steps for you.
 A Google search will show many agencies in your area which provide such services and the prices are reasonable.

 We hope that this helps you on your journey and if you have any further questions, please contact us on email@example.com and we will be happy to help.

+The initial accreditation was done by Accreditat.
 This company is registered under the United Kingdom’s Register of Learning Providers (known as UKRLP) confirming that they (as well as the courses they accredit) have been verified against a recognised legal source.